 - 1 pcs IR-card (this produces visible image of laser beam spot) - 2 pcs spanners to adjust the flange bolts (M16) - 1 pcs 5mm Allen key for the locking screws - 6mm gap gauge or other suitable measuring tool - 1.
-Leave the instrument switched ON, and disconnect the receiver from the alignment unit by loosening the mounting nut (the window adapter ring will be left on the purging unit).
-The laser beam from the transmitter is not visible.
-Avoid looking directly into the transmitter! - 2.
+Leave the instrument switched ON, and disconnect the receiver from the alignment unit by loosening the mounting nut.
+The laser beam will be emerging from the now open alignment flange note that the laser beam is not visible avoid looking directly into the transmitter! - 2.
 Use an IR-card to locate the laser beam on the receiver side.
-The spot image is hard to detect in daylight using a black plastic bag for cover will help.
+The spot image is hard to detect in daylight using a light blocking screen or shade for cover will help.
 If the laser beam cannot be detected, loosen the adjustment screws shown in Figure 3-3 on the transmitter unit and move it carefully from side to side and up and down to locate the laser beam using the IR card.
 (You will need two people!)